Culturally Specific Advocacy

 - How family norms operate differs in relationships and changes within relationships.

 - Cultural norms in communities are dynamic, changing; not confined to one culture but present in all, with different forms of expression and adaptation.
-E.g., in European culture, arranged marriages are now only sporadically practiced between upper classes to keep or consolidate family wealth or virtue (Princess Diana and Prince Charles); amongst South Asians, they are practiced traditionally (parents arranging a match) and in modernized form (a global dating service).
+E.g., in European culture, arranged marriages are now only sporadically practiced between upper classes to keep or consolidate family wealth or virtue; amongst South Asians, they are practiced traditionally (parents arranging a match) and in modernized form (a global dating service).

 - This is not to minimize how harmful traditional cultural norms can be but to be reminded about who defines, changes and subverts them.